The Answers I Didn't Trust

 One thing I learned building the retrieval: raw vector similarity is a liar.
 A nutritionist with one stray sentence about cholesterol would outrank the actual lipidology expert whose relevant thinking was spread thin across thousands of chunks.
 I had to build a blended ranking that weighs how central a topic is to a given expert, not just how well a single passage matches the words in your question.
 Getting the right person to answer turned out to be most of the work.

-The product is the curation
+The curation

 Here’s the part I’d defend hardest.
 The value isn’t the model.
 Any decent model plus a vector database gets you a working demo in a night, and mine did, at 2 AM.
 The value is the list of who’s on the panel and who isn’t.

-No affiliate links, on purpose
+No affiliate links

 There’s a layer I’m still building called Picks: specific supplements, tools, and products for a given situation.
 It will never be tied to affiliate revenue or sponsorship.
 That decision costs me the obvious way this kind of thing makes money, and I’m keeping it anyway.